Screenly/Anthias/docs/wott-authentication.md

 - Name is `screenly` as the config file calls the credential by this field.
 If changed, you will need to manually alter the screenly config file
 -  The Key refers to the fact that this is a `login`.
 Value must be in the form `username:password` but you can change this to your own authentication values of choice
 - Owner is the Linux user of the raspberry pi, so `pi`
-- Tags is how WoTT identifies the device it is downloading the credentials on
+- Tags is how WoTT identifies the device it is downloading the credentials on.
+Make sure it matches the Tag you assigned the Pi earlier

 Information from WoTT is fetched every 15 minutes, however you can force download it immediately by: